Dead Animal in Your Yard or Attic? You Don't Have to Deal With It Yourself.

 - Follow-up referral (if needed).
 For ongoing wildlife activity (active attic, exclusion, live trapping): referral to a full-service wildlife operator.
 The dead-animal call is one-time; an active entry point is a separate engagement.

-Same-Day Pickup for Michigan's Seven Most-Called Species
+Same-Day Pickup for Michigan's Six Most-Called Species

 Each species page covers typical recovery scenarios, cost range, indoor vs outdoor handling, and rabies-vector protocol where applicable.